vhawk19/KittyParty/README.md

 - In another terminal at root folder run `yarn start`
 - Visit http://localhost:3000/kittyui/ to see the app , login, create a party, invite kittens!
 - See https://github.com/austintgriffith/scaffold-eth
+NOTE! - REMEMBER TO FILL THE CONTRACT WITH LINK TOKENS!

 ## Main System Models:
 - Everyone will win at least once [To Do for Hackathon]